Non-stationary Spatial Modeling Using Fractional SPDEs: Simulation study

 \subsection{Impact of basis functions and penalties}

 We begin by examining how model performance depends on the number of basis functions and the choice of penalty parameters.
 To isolate these effects, we focus on the stationary F-S model and the different parameterizations of the non-stationary F-NS model.
 All models use a fixed smoothness parameter $\nu = 0.5$.
 Recall that the true non-stationary data were generated by an F-NS model with $8$ basis functions.
-Models using $8$ or $16$ basis functions should therefore in principle be capable of representing the spatial variation of the data-generating model.
+Models using $8$ or $24$ basis functions should therefore in principle both be capable of representing the spatial variation of the data-generating model.

 Fitting the models to observations from the non-stationary data-generating model, Figure \ref{fig:viz_non_stat_fixed_nu_rmse_crps} shows RMSE and CRPS as functions of the number of observations.
-With only $125$ observations, the more flexible models perform slightly worse than the simpler ones.
-When at least $500$ observations are available, the flexible models outperform the simpler alternatives.
-This indicates that increased flexibility allows the model to capture non-stationarity when sufficient data are available, but leads to overfitting when the sample size is small.
+Using only $125$ observations, all models have a similar performance, except that the stationary model has a slightly worse CRPS.
+When at least $500$ observations are available, the more flexible models outperform the ones with a higher penalization.
+This indicates that increased flexibility allows the model to capture non-stationarity when sufficient data are available.
+Comparing the models with $8$ and $24$ basis functions, we find the models to perform similarly.
+This suggests that overspecifying the non-stationary structure by using more basis functions does not necessarily degrade performance.
+There does also not appear to be an issue of the flexible model overfitting when the sample size is small.
+However, this does not rule out overfitting in general, particularly for highly parameterized models with weak penalization.

-Comparing the models with $8$ and $16$ basis functions, we find that the B$16$-C$10$ model is unstable and occasionally produces substantially worse predictions than the other models.
-Notably, these poor predictions occur both for small sample sizes and when using all $1000$ observations.
-In contrast, B$16$-C$5$ performs similarly to B$8$-C$10$ for $500$ and $1000$ observations, and slightly better for $125$ observations.
-This shows that using a larger number of basis functions is not inherently problematic, provided that a stronger penalty is applied.